For overall facial geometry

 Find out where you actually fall on the scale

 17 facial metrics.
-Percentile rankings from 38K faces.
+Percentile rankings from peer-reviewed anthropometric data.
 Photos never leave your device.

 The 1-10 scale measures facial geometry, not human value.
 Charisma, humor, confidence, kindness, and intelligence are invisible to any camera or algorithm.
 Many of the most attractive people in real life are not the ones with the highest facial metric scores.